-India is one of the countries where the rule of law prevailed and the government is headed by the Prime Minister elected by the people.
+India is one of the countries where the rule of law prevails, and the government is headed by the Prime Minister elected by the people.
 According to Goyal (15), India is the largest democracy in the world and it has been having free and fair elections.
-The political stability attracts investors since the chances of India political situation changing to unrest are nil.
-India practices parliamentary system of government and politics usually plays a critical role in shaping the business activities in the country (Goyal 12).
-However, it is also attract investor because of its population since it has almost 1.2 billion.
+The political stability attracts investors since the chances of India’s political situation changing to unrest are nil.
+India practices a parliamentary system of government, and politics usually plays a critical role in shaping the business activities in the country (Goyal 12).
+However, it also attracts investors because of its population it has almost 1.2 billion.
 This is a huge market for investors and it would be the first key component investors will look before business is about customers.

 Technology

-India is regarded as one of the nations which have implemented various technologies which can support different business.
-It has better infrastructure in most part of the country and especially in major urban centers where majority of Indians live.
-India has better roads which connect cities and major towns and therefore, better roads facilitate faster delivery or distribution of products to the market.
-A study has also revealed that India has good rail network covering almost urban centers.
-The communication system in India is faster and affordable, this is because there are many telecommunication firms in India and these firms are independent with no control from government.
+India is regarded as one of the nations that have implemented various technologies that can support different businesses.
+It has better infrastructure in most parts of the country, especially in major urban centers where the majority of Indians live.
+India has better roads that connect cities and major towns, and therefore, better roads facilitate faster delivery or distribution of products to the market.
+A study has also revealed that India has a good rail network covering almost all urban centers.
+The communication system in India is faster and more affordable; this is because there are many telecommunication firms in India, and these firms are independent with no control from the government.
 It makes communication faster and cheap as well and therefore, it makes it possible for businesses to encourage or communicate with customers and other investors.

-The rail network facilitates delivery of products to the market and other stores and warehouses located outside the major cities like New Delhi.
-As stated by Gayal (5) India has good ports, aviation industry which is managed efficiently.
-This makes it faster and efficient to export and imports goods to or from India.
-Therefore, Tesla would find it easy and convenient to import most of its products from China, United States and other regions where they produce their products to India without having much difficulty in transportation.
+The rail network facilitates the delivery of products to the market and other stores and warehouses located outside the major cities like New Delhi.
+As stated by Gayal (5), India has good ports and an aviation industry that is managed efficiently.
+This makes it faster and more efficient to export and import goods to or from India.
+Therefore, Tesla would find it easy and convenient to import most of its products from China, the United States and other regions where they produce their products to India without having much difficulty in transportation.

 Economic